microsoft/2019-ignite-circuit-playground/README.md

 The pre-loaded demo shows off some of what your Circuit Playground Express can do with CircuitPython:
 * The NeoPixel ring on the CPX animates with orange and white colors.
 * The switch controls the direction of the animation.
 Move the switch left and right to change the direction.
-* Press and hold the Button A to dim the lights and Button B to brighten.
+* Press and hold Button A to dim the lights and Button B to brighten.
-* Touch pads labeled A1-A7 to play a scale of tones.
+* The touch pads labeled A1-A7 to play a scale of tones.
 Change the `TONE_PIANO` variable to `False` at the top of the file to disable the tone piano.
-* After follow the extension, connect to the serial port to print temperature, light intensity, and acceleration sensor readings in the console.
+* After installing the extension, connect to the serial port to print temperature, light intensity, and acceleration sensor readings in the console.
 * Shake the device to pause the lights and sensor reporting.
 Shake again to restart.

-See "Formating the device" below to return to this state or load the demo on a non-Ignite CPX.
+See "Formatting the device" below to return to this state or load the demo on a non-Ignite CPX.

 ## Prerequisites